 Unique to the U.S. Army Corps of Engineers, Huntsville Center provides innovative engineering solutions to complex, global missions.
 Our team of more than 1,000 professionals in three locations — Huntsville, Alabama; Omaha, Nebraska; and Alexandria, Virginia — engineer adaptive, specialized solutions across a broad spectrum of global enterprise covering five main lines of effort: Energy, Operational Technology, Environmental, Medical, and Base Operations and Facilities.
 Our portfolios comprise more than 40 program areas, executing more than 3,000 projects annually, as well as eight mandatory and six technical centers of expertise, and 17 centers of standardization.

 Through partnership with Department of Defense agencies, private industry and global stakeholders, we deliver leading-edge engineering solutions in support of national interests around the globe.

-While its original mission was to support the U.S. Space Program, Huntsville Center has since expanded its mission to encompass programs in installation support, ordnance and explosives, engineering, chemical demilitarization, operational technology as associated with Automated Building Systems, environmental and ballistic missile defense.
+While our original mission was to support the U.S. Space Program, we have since expanded our mission to encompass programs in installation support, ordnance and explosives, engineering, chemical demilitarization, operational technology as associated with Automated Building Systems, environmental and ballistic missile defense.

 Huntsville Center has programmatic and functional boundaries as opposed to the geographical boundaries of most other USACE units.
-Huntsville Center executes programs, projects and taskings that:
+Huntsville Center executes programs, projects and taskings which require:

 Although the programs change as national and military priorities evolve, the Center’s mission and functions are centered on four key processes.
 Through these processes, Huntsville Center consistently delivers quality products on time — and that’s what keeps customers coming back.
 These processes include: